jachiang/jachiang.github.io/index.markdown

     <hr style="height:6px; visibility:hidden;">

-    I am native in English and (Swiss) German, advanced in Mandarin Chinese and intermediate in French.
+    I am native in English and Swiss/German, advanced in Mandarin Chinese and intermediate in French.

   </div>